patricknelson/svelte-v4-custom-element-slots/README.md

-# svelte-v4-custom-elements-define
+# svelte-v4-custom-element-slots

-Demos an issue with manually defining custom elements in Svelte 4 (pre-release) using `customElements.define()`.
+Demos an issue using slots with custom elements in Svelte 4 (pre-release).

 ## Get started